sytabaresa/kingly/README.md

 and proven track in both industrial and consumer applications.
 However, it has to be said that, when it comes to graphical user interfaces, it is a tool fairly unknown to developers.
 However, could state machines be another useful tool in our toolbox to write more **reliable** UIs, just as they help ensure reliable embedded software?
+We are not the first one to think so.
+Old people like me will remember SproutCore, an ancient framework by any means (2010 was it?) when javascript was still young and nimble, and jQuery was a baby.
+The [Ki library](https://frozencanuck.wordpress.com/2011/02/15/ki-just-got-better/) already offered then an interface to use hierarchical state machines (concretely statecharts).

-This library was born from :
+This library is born from :

-- the desire to investigate the extent of the applicability of such tool both for specification and implementation of user interfaces
+- the desire to investigate further the extent of the applicability of such tool both for specification and implementation of user interfaces
   - the experience with gaming shows that, passed a given level of AI complexity, other techniques are better suited.
 Does this apply to user interfaces?
 What would be a sweet spot?
 - the absence of existing javascript libraries which satisfy our [design criteria](https://github.com/brucou/state-transducer#api-design)